sled-rs/sled-rs.github.io/friction.md

-# Writing Puzzle Crates in Rust
+# Writing High-Friction Crates in Rust

 by Tyler Neely on April 17 2020